bishwanathdas2502/emotion_detection/README.md

 # emotion_detection

-download the facail recognition dataset from https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data
+download the facial recognition dataset from https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data

 ## before running, download the dataset, extract fer2013.zip file and copy the fer2013.csv into the folder containing above programs